gr0vity-dev/nano-local/README.md

 Here is an example for a network with 1 genesis acocunt, 3 main reps and 2 small reps.

 <code>python3 run_local.py --pr_quorum=3 --pr_non_quorum=2</code>

+Te remove all docker containers and files created by the script, run

+<code>./remove_nano_local.sh</code>